What is a data room index hero.

 What is the purpose of data indexing?

-From an operational standpoint, indexing helps you manage what you've shared.
-If an investor requests a specific document, you can point them to an index number instead of digging through email threads.
-It also helps when multiple parties are reviewing simultaneously - everyone's working from the same map.
+From an operational standpoint, indexing also makes your own life easier.
+When a reviewer asks for a specific document, you can point them to an index number rather than digging through emails.
+When multiple parties are reviewing at the same time, which is common in M&A, legal matters, or multi-party financing deals, everyone is working from the same map.

-There's also a practical SEO parallel worth noting: just as a website index helps search engines understand structure, a data room index helps reviewers navigate your information architecture.
-The logic is the same - structure creates findability.
+There's a useful parallel here: just like a website's structure helps people and search engines find information, a data room index helps reviewers navigate your documents.
+The logic is the same, clear structure creates findability.

 Data room with and without index.